ContainerSolutions/k8s-deployment-strategies/ramped/README.md

 $ watch kubectl get po
 ```

-Then deploy the version 2 of the application:
+Then deploy version 2 of the application:

 ```
 $ kubectl apply -f app-v2.yaml